This document lists the system requirements for using labs in Cloud Academy. This document contains the following sections:

-The hands-on labs and lab challenges offer a secure and convenient way for you to try the features of technologies like AWS, Azure, Google Cloud Platform, and many more within the context of those technologies.
+The labs offer a secure and convenient way for you to try the features of technologies like AWS, Azure, Google Cloud Platform, and many more within the context of those technologies.

 You do not need your own account credentials for the technology to access our labs; the labs grant you access automatically.
 However, making sure your system meets the following requirements optimizes your experience with the labs.